 Step 4: Publish Your Podcast Live

 Congratulations on recording your first podcast!
-If you're looking for a program to upload the podcast and connect automatically to iTunes, I recommend Libsyn, the same website we use for FinalsiteFM.
+If you're looking for a program to upload the podcast and connect automatically to Apple Podcasts, I recommend Libsyn, the same website we use for FinalsiteFM.
 The cost to use the site per podcast channel is just $5 a month, so if you only have one show for your entire school, it will be $60 a year.

 When you upload your podcast, it is important to include an appropriate title related to what the podcast show is about, tags/keywords that best relate to the content of the show, and a brief description.
 You will also want to create original artwork for your show that displays on streaming services.
-For example, Mount Vernon Presbyterian School has its podcast channel branded nicely on iTunes with this artwork and description.
+For example, Mount Vernon Presbyterian School has its podcast channel branded nicely on Apple Podcasts with this artwork and description.

 Other schools like Covenant Day School strictly use Soundcloud because it's free to use and easy to upload your podcast audio as well.
 Once you upload a podcast on Soundcloud, you're able to share automatically on most social networks, or retrieve an embed code if you'd like to upload it onto your website.